Migrant Leadership Academy

 Training commitment

-This training will take place in-person at the Grand Hotel, Malahide, Fingal, Co Dublin over 3 days (27-29 May 2022).
+This training will take place in person at the Grand Hotel, Malahide, Fingal, Co Dublin over 3 days (28-30 April 2023).
 The training sessions will take place:

 Accommodation and meals will be provided, and costs with public transport will be covered by the programme.